nus-cs2103-AY2223S1/ip/docs/README.md

 Shows a help message with a list of commands and their usage.

 ## `exit` — Exit the program
-Exists the program with a goodbye message.
+Exits the program with a goodbye message.